 The first step in digital imaging is remarkably easy, intuitive, and fun - taking the pictures!
-Modern digital cameras allow you to see the image immediately and to store hundreds, sometimes thousands, of photos on one memory card, so you get to take as many shots as you want.
+Modern digital cameras (and phones!) allow you to see the image immediately and to store hundreds, sometimes thousands, of photos so you get to take as many shots as you want.
 After sorting through the multitude and deciding on the few (or perhaps not so few) you like best, the next step is to have those pictures printed for framing and photo albums.

 Did you know we offer high quality printing services?
 Here are some things to know about digital imaging.
 First, some relevant terminology:

 Pixel: the smallest visible unit of what makes up a digital image (essentially a tiny square of color).

 Pixel Dimensions: the number of pixels along the horizontal and vertical sides of your digital image (expressed as width x height: 1200 x 1800).

 Resolution: the clarity of an image, related to how many pixels are displayed per inch, defined in terms of ppi.